-Artist Designed Teddy Bear Pattern From Teddies by Laura Lynn ©Instructions & Pattern are copyrighted 2018

-The bear you make from this pattern is not intended to be a child's toy due to the glass eyes and pellets.
+Artist Designed Panda Bear Pattern From Teddies by Laura Lynn/Teddy Bear Academy ©Instructions & Pattern are copyrighted 2019 The bear you make from this pattern is not intended to be a child's toy due to the glass eyes and pellets.
 1) Trace pattern pieces onto paper, paste onto cardstock and cut out.
 A 3/8" seam allowance IS included

-Print out enough pieces so you have the entire teddy bear in pattern pieces (print out 4 legs, 2 head sides, 2 inner arms,....NOTE: This pattern does NOT have arm paw pads) This way you can lay out the entire bear on your fabric before drawing it out to be sure you have enough fabric... or if you can change the layout to be sure it all fits.
+This pattern has all of the pattern pieces printed out so that you have the entire teddy bear in pattern pieces (print out 4 legs, 2 head sides, 2 inner arms,....)
+This way you can lay out the entire bear on your fabric before drawing it out to be sure you have enough fabric... or if you can change the layout to be sure it all fits.

-- 2) Lay pattern pieces on wrong side of your fabric.
-Be sure the arrows on the patterns run in the same direction as the direction of the fur. - 3) Trace around each pattern with a permanent marker or gel pen.
-Be sure to mark all joint marks and seam openings. - 4) Cut out your pieces.
+2) Lay pattern pieces on wrong side of your fabric.
+Be sure the arrows on the patterns run in the same direction as the direction of the fur.

+3) Trace around each pattern with a permanent marker or gel pen.
+Be sure to mark all joint marks and seam openings.

+4) Cut out your pieces.
 It is important to cut ONLY the backing of the fabric with a sharp, small scissors.
 Cut on the INSIDE of the lines.
 My scissors of choice for this are Fiskars Softouch Micro-Tip Scissors.
 They are awesome!
-Their "Softouch" design really does a good job to help keep my hands from getting sore. - 5) As you first pin your pieces together, be sure to tuck all the fur to the inside.
+Their "Softouch" design really does a good job to help keep my hands from getting sore.

+5) As you first pin your pieces together, be sure to tuck all the fur to the inside.
 This will give you nice clean seams.